theserverlessway/formica/docs/commands/change.md

 # `formica change`

 Through the change command you can upload your local template to CloudFormation and create a new Changeset for an existing stack.
 It will fail if the stack doesn't already exist.
+If you want to create the missing stack use the `--create-missing` option.
+In general try to use `formica new` when creating a new Stack so you don't accidentally creates stacks when running change.
+For automation it is sometimes useful though to create them if they aren't there yet.

 If you want to create a ChangeSet for a new stack check out `formica new`({{< relref "new.md" >}}).
 You can see the full template that will be used by running [`formica template`]({{< relref "template.md" >}}).

 The default name for the created ChangeSet is `STACK_NAME-change-set`, e.g. `formica-stack-change-set`.
 If a ChangeSet exists but wasn't deployed it will be removed before creating a new ChangeSet.